Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 The `-cmrp` parameter selects the percentage of worker nodes that the worker node rebuild should coordinate rebuilding at one time.
 For example, if there are 15 worker nodes and `-cmrp 33` is specified, then 5 worker nodes will be rebuilt at once and with as much parallelization as possible given the state of the system.
 **Note** that the system admin's discretion should be used when deciding the value of `-cmrp`.
-The largest number of management worker nodes that have been tested rebuilding in parallel is 5 nodes.
+The largest number of management worker nodes that has been tested rebuilding in parallel is 5 nodes.

 `-limit-management-rollout Management_Master` only needs to be specified when performing a CSM upgrade.
 This will upgrade `ncn-m002` and `ncn-m003` serially with a new image and configuration.
 This should be done before NCN worker nodes are upgraded.
 If not performing a CSM upgrade, then NCN master nodes should not be upgraded with a new image and should only be configured with the new CFS configuration created during the